AANtoso/Medication_Log/README.md

-MedicationLog
+# MedicationLog

-Overview
+## Overview
+Keeying track if your medications can be an exhausting and tasking procedure!
 Medication_Log is a Sinatra application that allows users to keep track of their medications.
 The app allows a user to create a login if they don't already have one, or login if the have one.
 After a user is logged in, they can then create, edit, and delete their own medications on their list of medications.

-Installation
+## Installation
 To execute this application, clone and run 'bundle install'.
-Run 'rake db:migrate.
+Run 'rake db:migrate'.
 Use 'shotgun' to run the application in your browser.

+## Usage
+Medication errors are a common problem amongst many.
+Use this application to make log of your medications for safe keeping and easy access.

-License
+## License
-This project is avaialble as open source under the terms of the MIT License.
+This project is avaialble as open source under the terms of the [MIT License](https://opensource.org/licenses/MIT).

-Code of Conduct
+## Code of Conduct
 Everyone interacting in the MedicationLog project’s codebases, issue trackers, chat rooms and mailing lists is expected to follow the code of conduct.